Matt-DESTROYER/CDN/JS/Input/README.md

 	// ...
 }

+// note: use not recommended
+// input.keyIsPressed
+// returns a boolean value to represent whether or not a (any) key is currently pressed if (input.keyIsPresed) {
+	// ...
+}

+// note: use not recommended
 // input.key
 // note: all characters are made uppercase
 // returns the string value of the last key pressed console.log(input.key);

+// note: use not recommended
 // input.keyCode
 // returns the numeric keyCode of the last key pressed console.log(input.keyCode);